cwthom/TargomoR/README.md

 TargomoR
 ========

-The goal of TargomoR is to provide an interface to the Targomo API for users of `leaflet` in R.
+An R interface to the Targomo API.

 Note
 ----